tc39/proposal-shadowrealm/explainer.md

 Confidentiality, also known as Information Hiding or Secrecy, cannot be fully guarantee by the ShadowRealm API.
 On the Web, two good examples of confidentiality violations are fingerprinting, and privacy violations.

 To provide Confidentiality, no one can infer information they are not supposed to know.
 The most pernicious threats to confidentiality are side channels like Meltdown and [Spectre](https://leaky.page/), where code running inside a ShadowRealm can infer incubator realm’s secrets from timing differences.
-The ShadowRealm API by itself cannot protect confidentially, unless that it is combined with mechanisms to prevent the measurement of duration.
+The ShadowRealm API by itself cannot protect confidentially, unless that it is combined with mechanisms to prevent the measurement of duration and fingerprinting.

 ## <a name='UseCases'></a>Use Cases